cce-bigdataintro-1160/CEBD-1160-spring-2019/9-other-techs.md

     Yes too!

+  * How should I present my final project?

+    Sky is the limit!
+You can use the readme.md GitHub page, a power point presentation or whatever means you prefer (that you know is installed in class)

   * Can I change the csv dataset instead of the sklearn one?

     Yes, but take the risks into account, they haven't been 'prepared'!